 Migraine is a severe and distressing headache which can disrupt the normal day to day life.
 It usually has symptoms and multiple sensory warnings such as blind spots, flashes of lights, tingling in arms and legs, nausea, and enhanced sensitivity to sound and light.
-Scarborough Chiropractor, Dr. Adam Rocchi explains that the excruciating migraine pain can last for hours or even days.
+South Perth Chiropractor, Dr. Adam Rocchi explains that the excruciating migraine pain can last for hours or even days.

 The number of people affected by migraine has increased over the years possibly due to the increased awareness.
 It’s Migraine Awareness week in September, and under the initiative Headache Australia, a division of The Brain Foundation, aims not only at raising public awareness but also helps in raising funds for support programs.